jlevers/selling-partner-api/docs/Api/FinancesV0Api.md

 Returns all financial events for the specified financial event group.
+It may take up to 48 hours for orders to appear in your financial events.

+**Note:** This operation will only retrieve group's data for the past two years.
+If a request is submitted for data spanning more than two years, an empty response is returned.

 **Usage Plan:**